trusona/trusona-mobile-sdk-android/README.md

     @Override
     void onFailedDependency() {
-        // todo: update this method to handle the case of when a required dependency to process
+        // Update this method to handle the case of when a required dependency to process
         // an IN_PROGRESS trusonafication fails, for instance if the trusonafication is EX but
         // the user is not at level EX yet.
     }